 This form can be provided if requested but cannot be required or enforced.
-It gives the requester a standard format for their request if needed
+It gives the requester a a) Details of person requesting information (the Applicant):

 Full name:

 Date of birth:

 Address:

 Telephone Number:

-b) Are you the Data a Subject (for example the named individual who the requested
+b) Are you the Data Subject (for example the named individual who the requested records refer)?

-• ou are the data subject please go to question e)

-NO: Are e you acting on behalf of the Data Subject with their written authority? so, the written authority must be included.
-Please answer questions c) and f).

-c) Details of the Da ata Subject if different to those given in answer to question a).
+- YES: If you are the data subject please go to question e) - NO: Are you acting on behalf of the Data Subject with their written authority?
+If so, the written authority must be included.
+Please answer questions c) d) and f). - c) Details of the Data Subject if different to those given in answer to question a).

 Full name:

 Date of birth:

 Address:

 Telephone Number:

-Diagon de contin e your relationship with the Data Subject that leads you to

-make this request for information on their behalf:
+d) Please describe your relationship with the Data Subject that leads you to make this request for information on their behalf:

-Please give details as to the information you would like to review: Include the date range(s) for the information held (approximate dates are accept able) ,
+e) Please give details as to the information you would like to review: Include the date range(s) for the information held (approximate dates are acceptable):